lucent-mc/docs/content/Packs/index.md

 On this page you will find a list to all mod packs in the Lucent project.

 - [[Packs/1.
-Lucent Optimizations/index|1.
-Lucent Optimizations]] - Improved performance & bug fixes without altering the gameplay.
+Lucent Optimizations/index|Lucent Optimizations]] - Improved performance & bug fixes without altering the gameplay.
 - [[Packs/2.
 Lucent Immersion/index|2.
 Lucent Immersion]] - Client-side tweaks, sounds and visuals.
 Vanilla gameplay.
 - [[Packs/3.
 Lucent Vanilla/index|3.
 Lucent Vanilla]] - Quality of Life improvements without changing the core.
 Vanilla-compatible.
 - [[Packs/4.
 Lucent Improvements/index|4.
 Lucent Improvements]] - A ton of quality of life improvements.
 Alters the game, without the addition of new material.